Pushing Large Language Models to the 6G Edge: Vision, Challenges, and Opportunities: Conclusions

 \begin{IEEEbiographynophoto}{Xianhao Chen} is an assistant professor at the Department of Electrical and Electronic Engineering, The University of Hong Kong.
 His research interests include wireless networking, edge intelligence, and distributed learning. \end{IEEEbiographynophoto}

-\begin{IEEEbiographynophoto}{Zhe Chen} is an assistant professor with the School of Computer Science at Fudan University, and the Co-Founder of AIWiSe Ltd. Inc. His research interests include wireless networking, deep learning, mobile and pervasive computing, and embedded systems. \end{IEEEbiographynophoto}
+\begin{IEEEbiographynophoto}{Zhe Chen} is an assistant professor with the School of Computer Science at Fudan University.
+His research interests include wireless networking, deep learning, mobile and pervasive computing, and embedded systems. \end{IEEEbiographynophoto}

 \begin{IEEEbiographynophoto}{Kaibin Huang} [Fellow, IEEE] is a Professor at the Department of Electrical and Electronic Engineering, The University of Hong Kong.
 His research interests include mobile edge computing, edge AI, and 6G systems. \end{IEEEbiographynophoto}